cakephp/docs/en/controllers/request-response.rst

 =============

 There are times when you want to send files as responses for your requests.
-Prior to version 2.3 you could use :doc:`/views/media-view` to accomplish that.
+Prior to version 2.3 you could use :php:class:`MediaView` to accomplish that.
-As of 2.3 MediaView is deprecated and you can use :php:meth:`CakeResponse::file()` to send a file as response::
+As of 2.3 :php:class:`MediaView` is deprecated and you can use :php:meth:`CakeResponse::file()` to send a file as response::

     public function sendFile($id) {